 As well as its security and engagement features, Livestorm is hugely versatile, suitable for 1:1 meetings, professional training and onboarding, webinars, large-scale virtual events, and hybrid learning, among many other live events use cases.

 Livestorm offers all its features within the free plan.
-The Premium Plan is $99/month per host, billed annually.
+The Pro Plan is $88/month per host, billed annually.

 Like Livestorm, Google Meet offers world-class security with features such as MFA and SSO authentication, two-step verification, a transparent security program, malware prevention, and data protection.